-In addition to the general requirements for Record Keeping (refer to Section 2.6), each member's record shall contain the following:
+In addition to the general requirements for record keeping (refer to Section 2.6), each member's record must contain the following:

-- Recording of medication administration and dispensing in accordance with federal and state requirements; - Results of five most recent drug screen tests with action taken for positive results;

-- Physical status and use of additional prescription medication; - Contact notes and progress notes (monthly, or more frequently, as indicated by needs of client) that include employment/vocational needs, legal and social status, and overall individual stability; - Documentation and confirmation of the factors to be considered in determining whether a take-home dose is appropriate; - Documentation of approval of any exception to the standard schedule of take-home doses and the physician's justification for such exception; and - Any other pertinent information.
+- 1. Recording of medication administration and dispensing in accordance with federal and state requirements; - 2.
+Results of five most recent drug screen tests with action taken for positive results; - 3.
+Physical status and use of additional prescription medication; - 4.
+Contact notes and progress notes (monthly, or more frequently, as indicated by needs of client) that include employment/vocational needs, legal and social status, and overall individual stability; - 5.
+Documentation and confirmation of the factors to be considered in determining whether a take-home dose is appropriate; - 6.
+Documentation of approval of any exception to the standard schedule of take-home doses and the physician's justification for such exception; and - 7.
+Any other pertinent information.